GeZhouyang/GeZhouyang.github.io/_pages/teaching.md

 These labs were part of the degree program for Engineering Physics and Aerospace/Vehicle Engineering students at KTH (mainly undergrad level).
-I was among the lab instructors during the middle of my PhD years.
 Each lab was 2-3 hours and involved 3-5 students.
-My main role was helping the students connect the theory to reality, and leading them to do the experiments.
+My role as the lab instructor was helping the students connect the theory to reality, and leading them to do the experiments.

 Fun fact: We were interviewed by the Swedish National TV during one experiment